Amazon FBA Alternatives: The Complete 2026 Comparison (Fees, Features, When to Switch)

 How Simpl compares

-If a 3PL is on your shortlist, here's where Simpl fits.
+If a 3PL is on your shortlist, here's where Simpl fits — strengths and one honest weakness.

-Pricing starts at $7/order.
-That includes three picks, postage, and packaging.
-Storage is billed by actual warehouse storage type: location, bin, shelf, or pallet.
+• Pricing starts at $7/order.
+Includes three picks, postage, and packaging.
+Storage billed by actual warehouse storage type (small bin, large bin, shelf, or pallet) — not by cubic foot.
 No aged-inventory surcharge, no low-inventory fee, no Q4 storage multiplier.
-See pricing for the full rate card.
+See pricing for the rate card.

-FBA prep is included.
-If you're running FBA alongside a 3PL, which most brands do during migration, Simpl preps inbound inventory to FBA spec from the same Austin warehouse that ships your Shopify and Amazon FBM orders.
+• FBA prep included.
+Brands running FBA alongside a 3PL (most do during migration) get FBA-spec prep from the same Austin warehouse that ships their Shopify and Amazon FBM orders.
 One inventory pool, two outbound paths.
 More in Amazon FBA prep.

-Same-day shipping with a 2pm CT cutoff.
-Orders in by 2pm ship that day.
-Orders after 2pm ship the next business day.
-The same cutoff applies across every channel we ship for: Amazon FBM, Shopify, Walmart, TikTok Shop.
+• Same-day shipping at 12pm CST cutoff.
+Orders in by 12pm CST ship that day.
+Orders after the cutoff ship the next business day.
+Same cutoff applies across every channel we ship for: Amazon FBM, Shopify, Walmart, TikTok Shop.

-50 to 5,000+ orders a month, same per-order price.
+• 50 to 5,000+ orders a month, same per-order price.
 No volume-tier fine print.
-The goal is transparent math, not a discount the first 100 customers never qualify for.
+Transparent math beats a discount the first 100 customers never qualify for.

 Frequently asked questions